 - Reasonable accommodation – Allows employees to perform the essential duties of the job.
 The types of accommodation that may be requested may be varied and if two solutions will work, but one is more reasonable in terms of practicality, it should be considered.

-See also Examples of potential discrimination for types of situations in which there was no known intention to harm, but the actions were perceived by the employees as discriminatory.
+See also Examples of Potential Discrimination for types of situations in which there was no known intention to harm, but the actions of an employer were perceived by the employees as discriminatory.
 Alternative strategies are also offered.

 What are some of the relevant laws in Canada?

-There are various statutes prohibiting discrimination against persons with disabilities (including mental disabilities) that may apply to employers in Canada:
+There are various statutes prohibiting discrimination against persons based on certain characteristics such as gender expression, family status or disabilities (including mental disabilities) that may apply to employers in Canada.

 - Canadian Charter of Rights and Freedoms applies to government action and legislation.

 - Canadian Human Rights Act applies to federally regulated employers, including the federal government, Crown corporations, Canada Post, chartered banks, national airlines, inter-provincial communications and telephone companies, inter-provincial transportation companies and other federally regulated industries.

 - Provincial and Territorial Human Rights Agencies apply to provincially regulated employers.